 Teen Parent Connection – Strong Dads – Strong Families ($30,000)

 Teen Parent Connection is an organization focused on adolescent pregnancy and parenthood.
-The Strong Dads – Strong Families program serves adolescent fathers aged 12 to 25 in DuPage County.
+The Strong Dads – Strong Families program serves adolescent fathers ages 12 to 25.
 Program activities include father focus groups, weekly support and parenting education groups, individual counseling, home visits, and referrals to community resources such as job training programs and legal counsel.
 The goal of the program is to help young families develop a home environment free of abuse and neglect.
 Grant funds will support program staff.

-Thresholds is a recovery services provider for people with severe mental illness.
-The Child Abuse Prevention Initiative serves at-risk young mothers suffering from severe mental illness and their children aged 0 to 5 throughout Chicago.
-Program services include parent coaching, individual and group therapy, case management, and therapeutic day care.
+The Thresholds is a recovery services provider for people with severe mental illness.
+The Child Abuse Prevention Initiative serves at-risk young mothers suffering from severe mental illness and their children ages 0 to 5.
+Program services include parent coaching, therapy, case management, and therapeutic day care.
 The primary treatment model is Dialectical Behavior Therapy (DBT), which helps young adult females increase stress tolerance and coping skills.
-The goal of the program is to break the generational cycle of abuse and neglect among mothers with severe mental illness.
+The goal of the program is to break the generational cycle of abuse and neglect.
 Grant funds will support a Dialectical Behavior Therapist and Supervisor.

-Young Center for Immigrant Children’s Rights c/o Tides Center – Training and Support Post-Release and Post-Release Helpline for Immigrant Children ($40,000)
+Young Center for Immigrant Children’s Rights c/o Tides Center – Child Advocate Program ($40,000)

 The Young Center for Immigrant Children’s Rights promotes the best interests of at-risk unaccompanied immigrant children and trafficking victims.
-The Child Advocate Training and Best Interests Intervention Program serves unaccompanied immigrant children aged 18 months to 17 years by connecting them with Child Advocates.
+The Child Advocate Program serves unaccompanied immigrant children ages 18 months to 17 years by connecting them with Child Advocates.
 Child Advocates help children and youth navigate the legal system and ensure that their best interests are taken into consideration.
 The goal of the program is to protect vulnerable immigrant children.
 Grant funds will support the program staff.